NanoComp/meep/doc/docs/Python_Tutorials/Eigenmode_Source.md

 ![](../images/oblique_source_singlemode.png)
 </center>

 There are numerical dispersion artifacts due to the FDTD spatial and temporal discretizations which create negligible backwards (leftward-propagating) wave artifacts by the eigenmode current source, carrying approximately 10<sup>-5</sup> of the power of the desired rightward-propagating mode.
-These can be seen as small artifacts in the field profiles.
+These can be seen as artifacts in the field profiles.

 <center>
 ![](../images/oblique_source_multimode.png)